-PALEONTOLOGY The scientific research at the Division of Geology and Paleontology is conducted within several national and international research projects, whose object of research are coastal and internal Dinarides; specifically their structure, genesis, and evolution during the geological history.
-The research is conducted both in the field and laboratory, and comprises field mapping, biostratigraphical and paleontological analyses, sedimentological studies, as well as granulometric and microchemical studies.
+DIVISION OF GEOLOGY AND PALEONTOLOGY The scientific research at the Division of Geology and Paleontology is conducted within several national and international research projects, whose object of research are coastal and internal Dinarides; specifically their structure, genesis, and evolution during the geological history.
+The research is conducted both in the fields and laboratory, and comprises fields mapping, biostratigraphical and paleontological analyses, sedimentological studies, as well as granulometric and microchemical studies.
 The research topics include: